Researcher – Research & Development Programme

 You will have the following skills and experience:

 - An understanding of research design, for example how to select appropriate research methods, understanding if or when and where to use sampling methods

 - Broad experience of qualitative research methods

 - Experience with quantitative research methods, including quantifying qualitative information and comfortable with metrics

-- Ability to use, understand and synthesise quantitative data and to combine them with qualitative research.
+- Able to use, understand and synthesise quantitative data and to combine them with qualitative research

-- Comfortable conducting research on issues around the application of data and technology, such as in AI, smart contracts, anonymisation, or approaches to security or identity.
+- Comfortable conducting research on issues around the application of data and technology

 - Experience of working within an emerging technology and regulatory environment